AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-image-generation-and-image-upload.md

     // Display the 'Generate Image' modal and ask for image description return renderImgGenerationForm();
   } if (actionResponse) {
-    // If the 'Generate Image' actio has completed, display the response return renderActionResponse();
+    // If the 'Generate Image' action has completed, display the response return renderActionResponse();
   }